 It is important that you give your writers plenty of time to write your letter of recommendation.
 6-8 weeks is generally recommended.
 Remember that you are requesting letters from busy working professionals that likely need ample time to write a thoughtful and strong letter on your behalf.

 Remember that you are requesting a letter of recommendation from a professor or a professional in your desired field.
 It’s important that you are responsible and professional in the process.

 Communicate clearly with your recommenders.
 Make sure they are aware of the deadline(s) by which the letter should be received and exactly where those letters should be sent.
-Don’t be afraid to check in with your recommenders to see if they have any questions or need any additional information and to remind them of deadlines.
+Don’t be afraid to check-in with your recommenders to ask if they have any questions or need any additional information and to remind them of deadlines.

 Be absolutely certain to write a thank you note when the letter has been received and stay in touch with your recommenders throughout the application process.
-They have taken much appreciated time out of their busy schedules to support you and your future so be sure to thank them.
+They have taken much appreciated time out of their busy schedules to support you and your future so express your gratitude.